odow/StochOptFormat/README.md

 - Q: I want the uncertainty to be an objective/constraint coefficient.

   A: Formulate the objective/constraint as a `ScalarQuadraticFunction`.
-It's up to the reader to infer from the list of the radom variable if this is a parameterized `ScalarAffineFunction`, or a `ScalarQuadraticFunction` without random variables.
+It's up to the reader to infer from the list of the random variables if this is a parameterized `ScalarAffineFunction`, or a `ScalarQuadraticFunction` without random variables.